Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: Hardware realizations of HDC/VSA

 \subsubsection{Complex vectors}

-In the frequency domain, Holographic Reduced Representations~\cite{PlateBook}, vector components are random phasors, addition is by component-wise complex addition followed by normalization, and multiplication is by component-wise complex multiplication (addition of phasors)~\cite{PlateBook}.
-This VSA model should be suited for implementations on coupled oscillator hardware \cite{CsabaCoupled2020}, however, we are not aware of any concrete hardware realizations as of yet.
-Another alternative is mapping complex VSA to neuromorphic hardware~\cite{Loihi18}, by representing phasors with spike times~\cite{TPAM}.
-This implementation is particularly interesting because neuromorphic hardware scales up more easily than current approaches to coupled oscillator hardware.
-However, no neuromorphic implementation of a full complex VSA has been reported to date.
+In the Fourier Holographic Reduced Representations~\cite{PlateBook}, vector components are random phasors, superposition is by component-wise complex addition followed by normalization, and binding is by component-wise complex multiplication (addition of phasors)~\cite{PlateBook}.
+This HDC/VSA model should be suited for implementations on coupled oscillator hardware~\cite{CsabaCoupled2020}, however, we are not aware of any concrete hardware realizations as of yet.
+Another alternative is mapping complex HDC/VSA to the neuromorphic hardware~\cite{Loihi18}, by representing phasors with spike times~\cite{TPAM}.
+This implementation is particularly interesting because the neuromorphic hardware scales up more easily than the current approaches to coupled oscillator hardware.
+However, no neuromorphic implementation of a full complex HDC/VSA has been reported to date.